WebAssembly/tool-conventions/DynamicLinking.md

 WebAssembly dynamic libraries do not require relocations in the code section.
 This allows for streaming compilation and better code sharing, and reduces the complexity of the dynamic linker.
+For external symbols this is achieved by referencing WebAssembly imports.
+For internal symbols we introduce two new relocation types for accessing data and functions address relative to `__memory_base` and `__table_base` global:

+- `11 / R_WASM_MEMORY_ADDR_REL_SLEB,` - a memory address relative to the
+  `__memory_base` wasm global.
+Used in position indepenent code (`-fPIC`) where absolute memory addresses are not known at link time.
+- `12 / R_WASM_TABLE_INDEX_REL_SLEB` - a function address (table index)
+  relative to the `__table_base` wasm global.
+Used in position indepenent code (`-fPIC`) where absolute function addresses are not known at link time.

+All code that gets linked into a WebAssembly dynamic library must be compiled as position independant.
+The corresponding absolute reloction types (R_WASM_MEMORY_ADDR_SLEB and R_WASM_TABLE_INDEX_SLEB) are not permitted in position independant code and will be rejected at link time.

-This is achieved by referencing external symbols via WebAssembly imports.
-However relocation with the data segments may still be required.
-For example, if the address of an external symbol is stored in static data.
-In this case the dynamic library must generate code to apply it own relocations on startup.
+For relocation within the data segments a runtime fixup may be required.
+For example, if the address of an external symbol is stored in global data.
+In this case the dynamic library must generate code to apply these relocations at startup.
 The module can export a function called `__post_instantiate`.
 If it is so exported, the loader will call it after the module is instantiated, and before any other function is called.
 The `__post_instantiate` function is used both to apply relocations and to run any static constructors.

 (Note: the WebAssembly `start` function is not sufficient in all cases due to reentrancy issues, i.e., the `start` function is called as the module is being